 In 2014, Tim finally finished a 10+year journey when he earned a Master of Arts in Christian Studies from Trinity Evangelical Divinity School (Illinois).
 As his capstone project Tim combined the scientific research around forgiveness and his faith background's belief in forgiveness to develop an eight week course centered on why forgiveness is necessary and how to forgive.
 Since then Tim has taught about forgiveness at Stoughton Hospital, area churches, local and statewide mental/behavioral health conferences, an aging conference, on the radio and at educator wellness events.
 Tim's teaching of forgiveness includes his personal journey through childhood trauma, alcoholism, betrayals, misunderstandings, and life.

-If you would like to contact Tim to speak at your event, please go the contact page.
+If you would like to contact Tim to speak at your conference, in-service, summit, church or event, please go the contact page.
 As Tim works full-time, his time is limited, but he is very passionate about helping others learn to live a forgiving life.
 Tim's teachings are based on the fantastic work of Dr. Robert Enright, "the father of forgiveness research."
 We encourage you to check out Dr. Enright's publications as well as the help and encouragement offered by the International Forgiveness Institute in Madison, WI.
 For a regular dose of positivity, Tim relies on the work of Ripples.